schibsted/spid-tech-docs/resources/articles/mobile/login.md

 - The code expires after 30 seconds.

 To acquire the access token you can use one of two OAuth flows; authorization code grant or implicit grant.
 Authorization code grant is used to obtain both access tokens and refresh tokens.
-Implicit grant is used to obtain access tokens (it does not support refresh tokens) and is typically implemented in a browser or webview using a scripting language such as Javascript.
+Implicit grant is used to obtain access tokens (it does not support refresh tokens) and is typically implemented in a browser or webview using a scripting language such as JavaScript.

 For authorization code grant there are several different ways to authenticate the client.
 The different grant types used in SPiD are